agra-uni-bremen/JxCDC2022-imagin-add/README.md

 Please Note:
 	Final output of the addition will be formed by concatenating {Carry,Sum}.
 	The inputs are from LSB to MSB unlike SUM output which is from MSB to LSB.
+In case you want to use the designs in the conventional manner a top module can be created which does the port mapping for all inputs and outputs from MSB to LSB.
 ## Citation

 To cite this paper use